Springboro High School: Athletics

-Springboro Community Schools completed a multimillion-dollar partnership with Miami Valley Hospital, giving them naming rights to the stadium CareFlight Field, named for the hospital's "CareFlight" helicopter.
+Springboro Community Schools have a naming rights deal with Miami Valley Hospital, giving them naming rights to the school's football and track stadium, which is named CareFlight Field for the hospital's "CareFlight" helicopter.
 This deal also provided CareFlight Field with turf surfacing, a new track, and a three-story building which houses doctors' offices and athletic facilities, along with an adjoining press box.
 It was completed in 2009.